Global Experiences Transfer Credit Approval Process

 The Transfer Credit Approval Process (formerly the foreign study checklist/FSC) is required to maintain your enrollment as an Ohio University student.
 Additionally, this process allows you to:

-- Verify that your expectations regarding credit are realistic and ensure that you receive academic credit.
+- Verify that your expectations regarding credits earned are realistic and ensure that you receive academic credit.

-- Understand if and how financial aid will apply to your program costs.
+- Understand if and how your financial aid package (scholarships and loans) will apply to your program costs.

 - Ensure that you understand the appropriate guidelines and policies